7 Super-Damaging Hair Combing Mistakes You Don’t Even Know You’re Making

 Do be gentle—especially around your hairline

 You already know it’s important to be gentle on hair—particularly when wet—but when it comes to your hairline, it’s even more critical.
 According to Kingsley, these hairs tend to be finer and more delicate.
 Plus, this is the area most people tend to fuss with the most, so it’s super prone to wear-and-tear.
 “In our clinics in London and New York, we often see women whose hair has been substantially damaged as a result of incorrect brushing.”
 If you’re too rough when you brush, you can pull hairs out from their follicle, resulting in temporary hair loss.
 (Looking to remedying the situation?
 Give these natural hair loss treatments a try.)
 “If you do this repeatedly over a long period of time, the affected hairs may stop growing back permanently, a condition is known as traction alopecia,” he says.
-Struggling with thinning strands or excessive shedding?
-These seven sneaky reasons could be the cause.

 Do start with your ends